SRI-International/QC-App-Oriented-Benchmarks/bernstein-vazirani/README.md

    <img align=center src="../_doc/images/bernstein-vazirani/bv2_qiskit_circ.png"  width="800" />
    </p>

-Note for this method, the following histogram plots (which are generated with each benchmark) plots some metric versus the circuit width (number of qubits).
+Note for this method, the following plots (which are generated with each benchmark) plots some metric versus the circuit width (number of qubits).
 For method 2, this circuit width is a virtual circuit width since the physical circuit width is two.
 For example, for the virtual circuit width = 4, this represents the corresponding two qubit circuit used with mid circuit measurements to represent the quantum circuit with 4 qubits.